top of page

 Step 3

 After the audio has finished decoding, a new file will appear in the main folder.
 The new file name will correspond with the original file name.
-Eg.
+Eg. Decode P01.bat = P01.bmp.
+Note: Larger files will take longer to decode.

 Step 4

-1. Sub folder you'll find the official Readme along with generic encode/decode files.
+In the 1.
+Sub folder you'll find the official Readme along with generic encode/decode files.
 Feel free to experiment with these to convert your own files into audio.
 Detailed instructions given during the Sergeant Decoder walkthrough below.

 Space EX Sergeant Decoder